johnmcfarlane/cnl/CONTRIBUTING.md

 * You should be able to clone your project multiple times into multiple separate working directories and *view* them in them in isolation from one another.
 Working directories can be located anywhere on the readable filesystem for *viewing*.
 * You should be able to configure, build, test and install your project in multiple separate build directories in isolation from one another and *use* them in isolation.
 Build directories can be located anywhere on the read/writeable filesystem for *using*.
 * You should be able to clone your project multiple times into multiple separate working directories and *develop* them in them in isolation from one another.
 Working directories can be located anywhere on the readable filesystem for *developing*.

+### Isolation + Don't Glob

+If you had two repos and none of the file paths were the same, it ought to be possible to store them in the same directory without any possibility of colision.

+### Being Kind to Your Future Self